 Other opioids can include some of the following:

 Most men receive these medications with no intentions of abusing them.
 As the brain becomes more dependent to the substance, men may begin justifying abuse.
 The original dosage no longer works for them.
 The brain also amplifies a person’s pain in an effort to make him take more than normal.

 This abuse can evolve in ways that make men do things they never thought they’d do.
 Signs of opioid addictions include lying to doctors and stealing medications from loved ones.
 Many people who develop an opioid addiction will also start seeking out drug dealers to buy pills illegally.
 It can also lead to men trying harder, more dangerous drugs like heroin.

 According to recent studies, many young men abuse prescription medications before they turn 18.
 Young people aren’t the only ones who abuse medications either because many adults do this, too.
 Some men turn to opioids as a way to simply get high or increase the effects of other substances like alcohol.
 Some of them also mix liquid opioids to create a street substance known as “Purple Drank.”

 No matter why men develop an addiction, physical and mental dependence is a big issue as well.
 By the time the substance abuse becomes a problem, it’s typically too late for someone to quit cold turkey.
 It’s common for people to continue using because withdrawal symptoms are far too harsh to deal with.
 Codeine withdrawal symptoms can be both physically and mentally agonizing.

 Getting Help Through Treatment Programs

 Serenity Lodge is an all-male facility ready to help you or a loved one overcome an opioid addiction.
-Upon starting treatment at our partner detox facility, Guests transition straight into our addiction treatment programs to begin healing.
+Upon starting treatment at our partner detox facility, Clients transition straight into our addiction treatment programs to begin healing.
 If you’d like to learn more about our program and amenity-rich facility, call Serenity Lodge today at 866-379-4365.